mockoon/mockoon/packages/desktop/README.md

 ## Changelogs

-You will find Mockoon [desktop](https://mockoon.com/releases/desktop/) changelogs on the official website.
+You will find Mockoon applications [changelogs](https://mockoon.com/releases/) on the official website.

 ## Support/feedback